Mutual Exclusion

 }

-wait() moves a thread into the buffer's wait set (making them blocked), and notifyAll removes all the threads in the object's wait set (and makes them runnable again).
+wait() moves a thread into the object’s wait set, blocking the thread, and notifyAll removes all the threads in the object’s wait set, making them runnable again.

 This makes the buffer a blocking queue, which is pretty nice; the API for it is quite clean.
 But, doing things this way in Java still leaves room for improvement: all threads here are waiting on the buffer object only, we’re not distinguishing between threads waiting for "not full" and those waiting for "not empty".